 Importing more data#

-You can also import any of these formats from a URL, using the “Import from URL” option.
+You can also import any of the same formats from a URL, using the “Import from URL” option.

 The Import dialog#